miquelraynal/real-time-rpi/README.md

 4- Produce the toolchains and the rootfs
 ========================================

 Buildroot has the same manner of Linux (and this is very appreciable) to deal with default configuration files.
 They are located in buildroot/configs/.
-We will use the raspberrypi_defconfig file as a base.
+We will use the raspberrypi_defconfig file as a base (the menuconfig command needs the dev package of the ncurses library being installed on your host system):
 ```
 cd $BUILDROOT
 make raspberrypi_defconfig